bernardjason/aws-fargate/README.md

 https://youtu.be/JO8drfZPWcg

 Cost will be about a few pounds when using for a couple of hours.

+***Make sure you delete anything you don't want to keep afterwards as it will incur a cost.***

 ![Alt text](screenshots/arch.png?raw=true)